zugobite/wallet/README.md

 - Update documentation as needed
 - Keep commits atomic and well-described

+## Disclaimer

+This project is created **purely for educational and portfolio demonstration purposes** to showcase my knowledge of financial transaction systems and software architecture.

+**Important notices:**

+- It implements **industry-standard patterns** documented in publicly available resources including:
+  - Stripe's API design guidelines
+  - Martin Fowler's enterprise architecture patterns
+  - PCI-DSS compliance frameworks
+  - RFC standards (JWT, HMAC, etc.)
+- This is **not intended for production use** without proper security audits, compliance reviews, and regulatory approvals

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.